3.9.9. Qt graphics framework

 $ /usr/share/examples/opengl/openglwindow/bin/openglwindow -platform eglfs

-For more information about Qt’s EGLFS and using Qt6 in embedded applications see:
+For more information about the EGLFS platform abstraction and using Qt6 in embedded applications see:

-wayland-egl is the default QPA.
-Hence all Qt applications should be run
+is the default Qt Platform Abstraction (QPA).
+Therefore all Qt applications

-on top of Weston.
-To run Qt application without Weston, the user can use
+should run on top of Weston.
+To run Qt application without Weston, the user can

-option to specify the desired QPA as linuxfb
+use -platform option to specify the desired QPA as linuxfb or eglfs.

 Note